Wali Mohammed Wali: Themes

 His favorite theme was love – both mystical and earthy – and his characteristic tone was one of cheerful affirmation and acceptance, rather than of melancholy grumbling.
-He was the first Urdu poet to have started the practice of expressing love from the man's point of view, as against the prevailing convention of impersonating as a woman.
+He was the first Urdu poet to express love from the man's point of view, against the prevailing convention of impersonating a woman.

-If, on the one hand, Wali unraveled the beauty and richness of the native language as a poetic medium, on the other, he was alive to the vigor and verve of Persian diction and imagery which he successfully incorporated into the body of his verse.
-He may thus be called the architect of the modern poetic language, which is a skillful blend of Aam Boli and Persian vocabulary.
-His diction was unique here is one of his famous ghazal.
+Wali used his native language richly, and also incorporated Persian diction and imagery into his verse.
+He was considered an architect of the modern poetic language, which is a blend of Aam Boli and Persian vocabulary.
+His diction was unique, for example in this ghazal: